ayan4m1/minestat-es/README.md

 ## api

-One function is provided, `fetchServerInfo(address, port, timeout)`.
+To query a Minecraft server, use `fetchServerInfo(address, port, timeout)`.
 It returns a promise which will resolve with an object containing the following properties:

 | Key    | Type      | Description                         |
 | ------ | --------- | ----------------------------------- |